Rachel Trevor-Morgan

-Rachel Trevor-Morgan is a British milliner best known for the hats she creates for the Queen.
-In 2014, she was granted a Royal Warrant.
+Rachel Trevor-Morgan is a British milliner best known for the hats she created for the Queen Elizabeth II.

+In 2014, she was granted a Royal Warrant by the Queen.

 Early life and career

 The hat designer Rachel Trevor-Morgan was born in Stourbridge, West Midlands.
 Her father was a vicar and, as a child, she loved seeing her mother wear hats to church.
 She was a pupil at The Alice Ottley School in Worcester and, aged 19, moved to London intent on learning how to be a milliner.

 She wrote to British milliner Graham Smith – hatmaker to Elizabeth Taylor, Joan Collins and Princess Diana among others – asking if she could see how he worked.
 He interviewed Trevor-Morgan and offered her an apprenticeship.
 She learned the trade for three years, as one of a workroom of 14 women in his studio near Oxford Street, then working for another royal hat designer Philip Somerville between 1988 and 1990.
 Trevor-Morgan has said of her training with two of London's most celebrated milliners that Graham Smith taught her how to get the hat right and Philip Somerville taught her about "people relations".
 She has also described Smith as remaining her "mentor" when she needs advice.